ddeka0/Docker-Componse/README.md

      4. open postman and try "http://localhost:9091/students"

 ## Note regarding docker-compose file
-         uncomment the volume section in prod mode in dev mode : run npm install inside in the host
+         comment the volume section in prod mode in dev mode : run npm install inside in the host

 ## Contributing